-When someone turns something around on you, they are practicing deflection.
+When someone turns something around on you, you can call this the word deflection.
 This is one of the many defense mechanisms in which they knowingly or unknowingly remove their guilt and place it on you.
-An example of this is someone making your feel bad even though they are clearly in the wrong.

 What are the five common defense mechanisms?

 Five common defense mechanisms are denial, deflection, sublimation, projection, and displacement.
-Denial is where someone denies they are guilty of a wrongdoing.
+Denial is where someone denies they are guilty of wrongdoing.
 Denying can make someone feel better as they start to believe they aren’t actually guilty.
 Deflection, which is the defense mechanism discussed most in this article, is where someone places their guilt on others.
-Sublimation is one of the most healthy defense mechanisms, in which the guilty person turns their wrongdoings into a positive.
-Projection, as mentioned above, is where someone attributes their own feelings to others.
-Lastly, displacement is where your mind shifts feelings towards objects.

 What is the deflection limit?